Let's get started with a Microservice Architecture with Spring Cloud:

 }

-We have a Course class that has a course name, course codes and multiple enrolled students.
-Enrolled Students are identified by unique enrollment Id.
-Course class maintains enrolled students in a Map object where enrollment Id is a key, and the student object will be the value.
+Thus, we have a Course class that has a course name, course codes, and enrolled students.
+Furthermore, we can identify enrolled students by a unique enrollment ID.
+In addition, the Course class maintains enrolled students in a Map object where enrollment ID is a key, and the student object is the value.

 4.1.
 Simple Property